 We believe this approach is powerful in identifying key driver genes, providing numerous insights into our understanding of cancer cell origin and its molecular mechanisms, challenging the current paradigm of tumor evolution and offering improvements to patient management.

-Dr. Wang grew up in Shanghai, China where he received a Bachelor's degree from Shanghai First Medical College in 1982 and a Master's degree from the Chinese Academia of Science in 1984.
+Dr. Wang grew up in Shanghai, China, received early medical training in general medicine and served as a 'barefoot' doctor in a State Farm Clinic in Shanghai for three years prior to his enrollment in Shanghai First Medical College for his baccalaureate degree.
 He moved to the United States in the mid-80's and attended New York University School of Medicine for his Ph.D. studies.
 He received postdoctoral training at Roche Institute of Molecular Biology and subsequently at NCI.
-He was recruited to NCI as a tenure track investigator in 1998 and was promoted as a tenured Senior Investigator in 2005.
+He was recruited to NCI as a tenure-track investigator in 1998 and was promoted as a tenured Senior Investigator in 2005.
+In 2023, he was appointed as a CCR Deputy Director.
 The Wang lab utilizes state-of-the-art technologies to study primary liver cancer.
 Dr. Wang has led several major international research initiatives on liver cancer genomics studies through collaborations with multiple universities and cancer centers.
-He is recipients of the NIH Merit Award, the NCI Director Award and the NIH Asian & Pacific Islander American Organization Award for his outstanding accomplishments in biomedical research.
+He has received the NIH Merit Award, the NCI Director's Award and the NIH Asian & Pacific Islander American Organization Award, the Blue Faery Award for excellence in liver cancer research.
 He is also a recipient of the NCI Mentor of Merit Award for excellence in mentoring and guiding the careers of trainees in cancer research.
-He is a recipient of an Honorary Professorship from Fudan University and a SCBA Outstanding Leadership and Service Award.
-He has coauthored over 150 peer-reviewed manuscripts and book chapters.
+He is a recipient of an Honorary Professorship from Fudan University and a Society of Chinese Bioscientists in America (SCBA) Outstanding Leadership and Service Award.
+He has coauthored over 200 peer-reviewed manuscripts and book chapters.
 He is frequently invited to give lectures at international conferences and academic institutions.
 He serves on many scientific committees and provides numerous editorial services and grant reviews.